Counsellor , MBACP ( Attentive Counselling UK)

 30min free initial session (telephone )

 Offering both daytime and evening appointments

-Currently offering online (Zoom) and telephone counselling sessions.
+Currently offering face to face, online (Zoom) and telephone counselling sessions.

 Both daytime and evening sessions available.